erjank/teaching/performance/README.md

 ![Feedback Feelings](../fig/deathbulge-jerk.jpg)

-As \figref{fig:jerk} suggests, sometimes it can be hard to receive feedback, especially negative feedback.
+As the cartoon above suggests, sometimes it can be hard to receive feedback, especially negative feedback.
 The process is easier and more productive when the people involved share ground rules and expectations.
 This is especially important when they have different